mtazzari/galario/docs/install.rst

         cd galario
         mkdir build && cd build

- 2. to make the compilation easier, let's work in a Python environment. |galario| works with both Python 2 and 3.
+ 2. to make the compilation easier, let's work in a Python environment. |galario| works in Python 2.7, 3.5, 3.6, 3.7, and 3.8

-    For example, if you are using the `Anaconda <https://www.continuum.io/downloads>`_ distribution, you can create and activate a Python 3.6 environment with:
+    For example, if you are using the `Anaconda <https://www.continuum.io/downloads>`_ distribution, you can create and activate a Python 3.7 environment with:

     .. code-block:: bash

-        conda create --name galario3 python=3.6 numpy cython pytest scipy source activate galario3
+        conda create --name galario3 python=3.7 numpy cython pytest scipy source activate galario3

  3. Use `cmake` to prepare the compilation from within `galario/build/`: